A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Optimization of multiscale problems based on the TSRBLOD

 \section{Optimization of multiscale problems based on the TSRBLOD}

-One of the main contributions of this article is to develop a TR-LRB method based on the TSRBLOD approach from \cite{tsrblod}, which is a reduction approach for the PG--LOD method \cite{elf}.
-All features of the (relaxed) TR-RB that we detailed in the previous section can naturally be used for the localized case simply by replacing the functional $\Jhat_h$ appropriately.
-Specific circumstances may occur depending on the localized reduction approach at hand, for instance, regarding the initial construction and enrichment of the localized surrogate.
+One of the main contributions of this article is to equip the above-introduced relaxed error-aware adaptive TR method with a localized reduced basis approach such that costly global evaluations of \eqref{P.state} are not required anymore.
+Our approach is based on the TSRBLOD from \cite{tsrblod}, which has recently been introduced for the Petrov--Galerkin version of the localized orthogonal decomposition method (PG--LOD) \cite{elf}.
+The (relaxed) TR approach that we detailed in the previous section can naturally be used for the localized case simply by using appropriate choices for the discrete functional $\Jhat_h$ and its reduced version $\Jhat_\red$.
+Specific circumstances regarding the initial construction and enrichment of the localized surrogate may occur.